Retirement

 • Often eliminated benefits entirely

-• Example: A $3,000/month CSRS pension triggered a $2,000 GPO reduction, wiping out most or all of any spousal benefit
+• Example: a $3,000/month CSRS pension triggered a $2,000 GPO reduction, wiping out most or all of any spousal benefit

 Both provisions are now history.
 Repealed effective January 2024.